Department of Public Works

-There will be a temporary water main shutdown affecting North Avenue from Central Ave to Ocean Ave & on Ocean Ave from Island Ave to 1st Ave, on Tuesday March 21st, 2017 between 9am and 2pm.
+There will be a temporary water main shutdown affecting 12th Avenue from Central Ave to Ocean Ave & on Ocean Ave from 11th Ave to 13th Ave, on Wednesday April 5th, 2017 between 9am and 2pm.

 This scheduled water interruption is necessary to make replacements or repairs to our water distribution system.
 We apologize for any inconvenience.
 Customers who experience any problems related to the interruption of water service may contact the Seaside Park Water Department at 732-793-5100.